angrymouse/autometa/README.md

 # autometa
-A test framework over selenium webDriver
+A test framework over selenium webDriver and jUnit